hsrunner/delphi-docker-model/README.md

 # Character-Based Delphi Method for the Dragon's Teeth Dilemma

 This project uses local LLM models to simulate a multi-agent Delphi method approach to solving an ethical dilemma inspired by Star Trek.
-The agents take on the personas of various cartoon characters to provide diverse perspectives on a complex ethical question.
+The agents take on the personas of various cartoon characters to provide diverse perspectives on a central ethical question:

+> **Should we revive an ancient civilization of powerful warriors who have been in suspended animation for 900 years, considering the potential consequences to the balance of power in the region?**

+## Quick Start: Reading Character Responses

+To dive right into the character perspectives, check the `delphi_round1/` directory after running the simulation.
+Each character's ethical analysis is available as both a JSON file and a readable Markdown file:

+- `delphi_round1/bugs-bunny.md` - The laid-back pragmatist's view
+- `delphi_round1/lisa-simpson.md` - The analytical child prodigy's perspective
+- `delphi_round1/yoda.md` - The wise Jedi master's insights
+- And many more!

 ## Project Overview

-The "Dragon's Teeth Dilemma" refers to a fictional scenario where an ancient civilization of powerful warriors has been in suspended animation for 900 years.
-The ethical question is whether to revive these warriors, considering potential consequences to the balance of power in the region.
+The "Dragon's Teeth Dilemma" is a fictional scenario inspired by Star Trek ethics.
+It presents a situation where advanced technology could awaken warriors from the distant past, potentially disrupting the current social and political equilibrium.

 This project: